 The default value is off row.
-For more information, see Java in Adaptive Server Enterprise.
+See Java in Adaptive Server Enterprise.

 size_in_bytes

 specifies the maximum size of the in-row column.
 An object stored in-row can occupy up to approximately 16K bytes, depending on the page size of the database server and other variables.
 The default value is 255 bytes.